Foliation, topology and nucleon charge profiles in hypersphere soliton model: Nucleon charge distribution profiles in HSM

 Second, we define $\lambda_{B}$ as the radial distance from the center of $S^{3}$ to the boundary of the hypersphere $S^{3}$~\cite{hong21}.
 Note that the calculated charge radius $\langle r^{2}\rangle^{1/2}_{M,I=1}$ in (\ref{radii4}) can be defined as the fixed radial distance to the point on a manifold which does not need to be located only on the compact manifold $S^{3}$ of radius $\lambda_{B}$.
 To be specific, the magnetic isovector charge radius $\langle r^{2}\rangle_{M,I=1}^{1/2}$ denotes the radial distance which is a geometrical invariant~\cite{hong21}.

 Third, we can also define the radial distance inside the hypersphere, and this distance is related with the charge density inside the nucleon.
-Next the physical quantities $Q_{p}$ and $Q_{n}$ can be compared with the corresponding experimental values $Q_{p}^{\rm exp}=1$ and $Q_{n}^{\rm exp}=0$, similar to the other physical quantities such as the nucleon and delta baryon masses $M_{N}$ and $M_{\Delta}$.
+Next the physical quantities $Q_{p}$ and $Q_{n}$ can be compared with the corresponding experimental values $Q_{p}^{\rm exp}=1$ and $Q_{n}^{\rm exp}=0$, similar to the other physical quantities such as the nucleon and delta baryon masses $M_{N}$ and $M_{\Delta}$ whose predictions and experimental data are given in Table~I.

 Next, exploiting the neutron charge density in (\ref{rhopn}), we find two root values of $\rho_{n}(\mu)$=0: $\mu=\frac{\pi}{3}$ and $\mu=\frac{2\pi}{3}$.
-We now have three regions $I$, $II$ and $III$ in the neutron charge density as shown in Fig.~\ref{chargep}(b) and for each region, we obtain the charge fractions as follows \beq Q_{n}^{I}=Q_{n}^{III}=\frac{\sqrt{3}}{16\pi},~~~ Q_{n}^{II}=-\frac{\sqrt{3}}{8\pi}, \eeq which are in good agreement with the result $Q_{n}=0$.
+We now have three regions $I$, $II$ and $III$ in the neutron charge density as shown in Fig.~\ref{chargep}(b), and for each region we obtain the charge fractions as follows \beq Q_{n}^{I}=Q_{n}^{III}=\frac{\sqrt{3}}{16\pi},~~~ Q_{n}^{II}=-\frac{\sqrt{3}}{8\pi}, \eeq which are in good agreement with the result $Q_{n}=0$.
 Note that the charge density profiles of proton and neutron in (\ref{rhopn}) have no dependence on the coordinates $\theta$ and $\phi$ so that they can be spherically symmetric.
 Moreover all the charges fill the three dimensional volume $V(S^{3};\lambda=\lambda_{B})=2\pi^{2}\lambda_{B}^{3}$ of the hypersphere of radius $\lambda_{B}$.
-Now we depict the diagrams for the proton and neutron charge density distributions inside the hypersphere in Fig. 3.
-The proton charge is confined inside the hypersphere of radius $\lambda_{B}$ with positive charge as shown in Fig. 3(a).
-In contrast, the positive charge $Q_{n}^{I}+Q_{n}^{III}$ of the neutron is located inside the core of the hypersphere of radius $\frac{\sqrt{3}}{2}\lambda_{B}$ corresponding to the boundaries at $\mu=\frac{\pi}{3}$ and $\mu=\frac{2\pi}{3}$, while the neutron negative charge $Q_{n}^{II}$ is distributed outside the core of the hypersphere, as shown in Fig. 3(b).
-Note that the proton and neutron charges do not leak out from the soliton, and the radial distances $\lambda_{B}$ and $\frac{\sqrt{3}}{2}\lambda_{B}$ in Fig. 3(b) are geometrical invariants.
+The proton charge is confined inside the hypersphere of radius $\lambda_{B}$ with positive charge only as shown in Fig.~\ref{hyper}(a).
+In contrast, the positive charge $Q_{n}^{I}+Q_{n}^{III}$ of the neutron is located inside the core of the hypersphere of radius $\frac{\sqrt{3}}{2}\lambda_{B}$ corresponding to the boundaries at $\mu=\frac{\pi}{3}$ and $\mu=\frac{2\pi}{3}$, while the neutron negative charge $Q_{n}^{II}$ is distributed outside the core, as shown in Fig.~\ref{chargep}(b) and Fig.~\ref{hyper}(b).
+Note that the proton and neutron charges do not leak out from the soliton, and similar to $\lambda_{B}$ the radial distance $\frac{\sqrt{3}}{2}\lambda_{B}$ in Fig.~\ref{hyper}(b) is a geometrical invariant.